-Environmental Field Studies – Watershed
+Environmental field studies – Watershed

-Sulfide minerals in mine wastes are a source of sulfate to surrounding watersheds.
-As these and other forms of sulfur move through the environment, they participate in various chemical and biological process.
-The LAM environmental research group has partnered with industry, state, and academic researchers to investigate the potential relationship between sulfate loading from taconite mining areas and the production of methylmercury in the St. Louis River Watershed.
+The LAM environmental research program has partnered with industry, state, and academic researchers to investigate the potential relationship between sulfate loading from taconite mining areas and the production of methylmercury in the St. Louis River Watershed.

 Two geologists collecting samples from a stream in a lush wooded area